Entry Fee: $75 (plus processing fee), payable via PayPal.

 Political Photo Of The Year

 Judges will select one single image as Political News Photo of the Year from the top winners in each individual political category (Presidential, On Capitol Hill and Insider’s Washington) and individual images from the Picture Story/Politics and Political Portfolio top winners.
+Reminder, the winner is expected to produce a video about their winning work to be shown at the 2024 Eyes of History® gala.

 Please direct questions to a contest committee member or the chair at [email protected]